NateGana/Event-flow/README.md

 **Event & Registration Management System**

-EventFlow is a front-end web application that helps organizations, schools, clubs, and small event organizers manage events and participant registrations from a single dashboard — no server, no database setup, no installation.
+EventFlow is a front-end web application that helps organizations, schools, clubs, and small event organizers manage events and participant registrations from a single dashboard.

 ## Future Improvements